What Counts as a Breach of Trust

 The Court's Toolbox

-Arizona courts can respond to a breach of trust in multiple ways.
-The statute lists ten specific remedies, ranging from relatively mild measures like ordering an accounting to severe actions like removing the trustee entirely.
+Courts can respond to a breach of trust in multiple ways.
+The statute lists ten specific remedies.
+These range from mild measures like ordering an accounting to severe actions like removing the trustee entirely.

 To remedy a breach of trust that has occurred or may occur, the court may: 1.
 Compel the trustee to perform the trustee's duties.
 2. Enjoin the trustee from committing a breach of trust.
 3. Compel the trustee to redress a breach of trust by paying money, restoring property or other means.

 For beneficiaries concerned about how a trust is being managed, this statute provides meaningful recourse.
-It ensures that trustees are accountable and that the court has the flexibility to match the remedy to the situation.
+It ensures that trustees are accountable in trust administration.
+If a trustee ignores their duty of loyalty, misuses funds, or fails to act in good faith, the court has the tools to correct the situation.